pramodbnadgeri/VacantPlants/readme.md

 This should create the table as well as populate seed content

-# Shortcuts to generate migration file and model
+# Shortcuts to generate migration file, seed and model

-- sequelize model:generate --name User --attributes username:string,email:string
+- `sequelize model:generate --name User --attributes username:string,email:string` -> This will generate both the model and
-- sequelize seed:generate --name User
+- `sequelize seed:generate` --name User

+# Running migration

+- `sequelize db:migrate`

+# Running seeds

+- `sequelize db:seed:all`

 Replace model name and attributes accordingly